I went to Lyon last Saturday to see an exhibit of graphic novel artist, HUGO PRATT: HORIZON LINES at MUSÉE DES CONFLUENCE.

 I was so tempted to buy a big empty paintbox like Pratt's at Boesner this week.

-Love his personal sketch sheets..
+I Love ❤️ his loose personal sketch sheets..

-Yet his strong black and white graphic
+Which contrast with his strong black and white graphics

 Thanks for reading Parisbreakfast.
 If you'd like to subscribe to Parisbreakfast maps and letters in your mailbox, look in my Etsy shop.
 And check out my Instagram.
-Summer is ending ;((
+Summer is ending.